Nursery

 Literacy

 We will complete our work in Literacy through different texts.
-This half term, we will read the texts ‘I’m the bus driver’ by David Semple and ‘Oh!
-Look a boat!’ by Andrew Ross.
+This half term, we will read the texts ‘Percy the Park Keeper: Hide and Seek, ‘Wow said the Owl’ and the Christmas Story.
 Using these stories and non-fiction texts, we will complete short mark making, drawing and writing activities, comprehension and concepts-about-print activities.

 Maths